 How much does the shipping cost?

-Shipping is free within the EU.
+We always offer at least one free shipping alternative within the EU.
 Outside the EU costs vary from country to country and detailed information can be found in our “Terms and Conditions”.

 How long does the shipping take?

 The normal delivery-time is 1-5 workdays within the EU and 2-8 workdays to other parts of the world.